ifmamaif/MDS_IMR/README.md

 New branch:
 git checkout -b # Create a new branch and check it out
-git push # Where is typically origin
+git push -u origin my_branch # Where is typically origin
 History :
 Bug on move [Rezolvat]